 While Payoneer’s self-help tools may feel limited, its personalized touch (like dedicated account managers) can be a game-changer if you’re a high-volume user or a business handling complicated transactions.

 If you prioritize speedy, easily accessible help, PayPal gets the edge.
-But if you value tailored support for more significant transactions or more intricate situations, Payoneer might be your best bet.
+But if you value tailored support for larger transactions or more complex situations, Payoneer might be your best bet.

 When Should You Choose PayPal vs Payoneer?